WebAssembly/spec/document/core/text/modules.rst

 Abbreviations
 .............

-As an abbreviation, a single instruction may occur in place of the offset:
+As an abbreviation, a single instruction may occur in place of the offset of an active element segment:

 .. math::
    \begin{array}{llcll}